+ENTERTAINMENT IN HAWAI'I 216-221

-WHERE TO STAY rom thousand-room, oceanfront mega-resorts to a treehouse for two in Hawai'i Island's Waipi'o Valley, the accommodation possibilities in Hawai'i are as numerous as they are diverse.
-The price range. too, is vast.
-As the beach is the main attraction for most visitors, the hotels closest to the ocean are considered most desirable and are usually the Bellhop at most pricey.
-Air-conditioning is Mauna Lani standard, though some smaller and older properties provide ceiling fans instead.
-In addition to resort hotels, there are many dozens of smaller hotels, condominiums, inns. and bed & breakfasts, all with lower rates.
-Many of the inns and B&Bs are charming and distinctive and stress personalized service: some like the Old Wailuku Inn at Ulupono on Maui, are historic properties.
-CHAIN AND BOUTIOUE HOTFIS Most of Hawai'i's large resort hotels are run by well-known chains such as Hilton, Hvatt, and Sheraton.
+WHERE TO STAY

+From thousand-room, oceanfront mega-resorts to a treehouse for two in Hawai'i Island's Waipi'o Valley, the accommodation possibilities in Hawai'i are as numerous as they are diverse.
+The price range, too, is vast.
+As the beach is the main attraction for most visitors, the hotels closest to the ocean are considered most desirable and are usually the

+most pricey.
+Air-conditioning is

+CHAIN AND BOUTIQUE HOTELS

+Most of Hawai'i's large resort hotels are run by well-known chains such as Hilton, Hyatt, and Sheraton.
 Some are so self-contained and offer such a variety of activities that many visitors choose never to leave the property.
 If you prefer elegance and gracious service, however, head for gems like the Halekūlani in Waikīkī (see p180) or Maui's Four Seasons Resort (see p187).
-Less expensive options include local chains such as Aston Hotels Outrigger Hotels Hawai'i and Castle Resorts, as well as smaller. individual establishments that stress service over amenities.
+Less expensive options include local chains such as Aston Hotels, Outrigger Hotels Hawai'i, and Castle Resorts, as well as smaller, individual establishments that stress service over amenities.
 The latter, known as "boutique" hotels, are popular with inter-island travelers.
-CONDOMINIUMS A condominium unit or "condo" - an apartment. really - is an ideal choice for a family or travelers who would prefer to spend their money on sightseeing and activities rather than on accommodations and dining On O'ahu, they are mostly in high-rise buildings mauka (inland) of Waikiki On the neighboring islands they are generally in low-rise complexes often located on or near the beach studios to three-bedroom units suitable for up to eight adults or a family.
+CONDOMINIUMS A condominium unit or "condo" - an apartment, really - is an ideal choice for a family or travelers who would prefer to spend their money on sightseeing and activities rather than on accommodations and dining.
+On O'ahu, they are mostly in high-rise buildings mauka (inland) of Waikiki.
+On the neighboring islands, they are generally in low-rise complexes often located on or near the beach Condos range in size from studios to three-bedroom units suitable for up to eight adults or a family.
 They have kitchens and are stocked with everything from china to beach towels.
-Most condo units are privately owned and may be booked directly. through companies such as Sunguest Vacations on Hawai'i Island, and Destination Resorts Hawai'i on Maui Condos in smaller complexes can be booked Condos range in size from through the building's resident manager.
+Most condo units are privately owned and may be booked directly. through companies such as Sunguest Vacations on Hawai'i Island, and Destination Resorts Hawai'i on Maui, Condos in smaller complexes can be booked through the building's resident manager.
 Housekeeping service varies, but is normally provided every three or four days.